 Immigrating is a lengthy and stressful process.
-You need to know the Mexico immigration for tourists and expatriates requirements.
+You need to know the requirement for the immigration of tourists and expatriates in Mexico.
 Also, ensure that all your forms and other documentation are in order before you enter the country.

 That’s why you need to understand the purpose of your stay.
 Are you becoming a permanent resident in Mexico?
 Will you be staying for a few months?
 Answering these types of questions will help you apply for the correct legal status as a tourist or expatriate in Mexico.

 What Types of Immigration to Mexico Are There?

 If you are planning to stay in Mexico for an extended period, you must know what type of legal immigration status you seek before you travel into the country.
 There are two main types of immigration permits: immigrant and non-immigrant.

 Immigrant permits are for people who plan to live in Mexico.
 Maybe you’re moving there for work, to live with a family member or spouse, or any number of reasons that could require you to relocate.
 If you plan to live in Mexico for the foreseeable future (or longer than six months), you must get a permanent resident visa.